zwshen/notes-writing/collins-cobuild-english-grammar/0-how-to-use.md

 but indicate information of a different kind.
 These paragraphs have the headings ‘Be careful’, ‘Be Creative’, and ‘Usage Note’.

-- ‘Be Careful’ highlights points where people often have problems with a particular grammatical feature of English, for example because it is a feature where English is different from many other languages.
+- **Be Careful** highlights points where people often have problems with a particular grammatical feature of English, for example because it is a feature where English is different from many other languages.
-- ‘Be Creative’ indicates that the rule that has been mentioned can be applied in English to a very large number of words.
-For example, it is nearly always possible to make the -ing participle of a verb into an adjective that is used in front of a noun.
-By taking note of these features, you can use the rules that have been presented in a creative and original way, giving you greater freedom to express yourself in English.
-‘Be Creative’ features are explained in greater detail in the Introduction.
+- **Be Creative** indicates that the rule that has been mentioned can be applied in English to a very large number of words.
+For example, it is nearly always possible to make the *-ing* participle of a verb into an adjective that is used in front of a noun.
+By taking note of these features, you can use the rules that have been presented in a creative and original way, giving you greater freedom to express yourself in English. **‘Be Creative’** features are explained in greater detail in the Introduction.
-- ‘Usage Note’ gives information about the use of individual words or small groups of words.
+- **Usage Note** gives information about the use of individual words or small groups of words.
 This information is important but cannot be generalized into a grammatical rule.
 The Usage Notes help you to understand points that are important for the understanding of particular words, rather than points that